d-morrison/IntroStatActivities/_book/10-regression.md

 * Use a confidence interval to determine the conclusion of a hypothesis test

 ## Terminology review
+In today's activity we will use theory-based tests of inference for regression slope.
 The following terms will be covered in this activity.

 * Correlation

 * Slope

 * Coeffiecient of determination

+* Regression line

 For further explanation of these topics review Chapter 3 and 7 in the textbook.